cloudwego/hertz-examples/bizdemo/hertz_casbin/README.md

 ## Introduce

-A demo with `Hertz` and `Casbin`, this demo aims to demonstrate a distributed session solution based on the `hertz-contrib/sessions`.
+A demo with `Hertz` and `Casbin`, this demo aims to understand the application of rbac.

-The distributed session solution based on redis is to store the sessions of different servers in redis or redis cluster, which aims to solve the problem that the sessions of multiple servers are not synchronized in the case of distributed system.
+Casbin is a powerful and efficient open-source access control library for Golang projects.
+It provides support for enforcing authorization based on various access control models.

 - Use `thrift` IDL to define `HTTP` interface
 - Use `hz` to generate code